davidlin5922/ontwgs_pipeline/README.md

 nextflow run main.nf -params-file params.yaml
 ```

-It will take around 15 minutes for the first run to set up all the conda environments, but subsequent runs should be a lot quicker (\~5-10 minutes).
+It will take under 10 minutes for the first run to set up all the conda environments.

 #### Outputs